christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

   - The war destroyed both sides, creating the true Bronze Age Collapse and a power vacuum.

 The Ateas Restoration (900-339 BCE): After centuries of fragmentation ("Dark Ages"), the Hegemony re-coalesced not from the Mediterranean, but from its core genetic reservoir: the Pontic Steppe.
 The Scythians, preserving the purest R1a-Z93 lineage and equestrian technology, launched a restoration.
 Ateas was the culmination of this 500-year project to rebuild the network.

+Endnotes (Chapter 4.1)

+(a) The Altai people of Siberia carry Ateas's name.
+The Altai people are the progenitors of the Native American people as the basal Q haplogroup traces back to them.
+This is not an anomaly—it is the final piece of evidence that proves the Dragon Kings were a global phenomenon, not a localized European one, and this is where the Native American terms like Aztec and Aztlán derive from. \

+(b) Attila the Hun carried Ateas's title.
+The name Attila is a diminutive of Ata (Scythian “Forefather”), the same root as Ateas and Adam.
+It means “Little Father” or “Son of the Dragon”.
+Attila was the title of the last legitimate Bosporan Emperor attempting to reclaim the Western administration from the J2/J1 papal-financier class.
+Attila was the same person as Priscus Attalus, the Roman usurper described as a Greek from the Roman province of Asia, and the split between “Roman senator” and “Hunnic barbarian” is a later forgery designed to hide that the fall of the western Roman court was a dynastic war among the Asii Dragon Kings.
+When the Flavian-Vatican court forced the Italian princess Justa Grata Honoria into a ritual marriage with Herculanus, she rejected him and sent her ring to Attila — the steppe Asii king and proposed marriage.
+Attila then claimed her as his bride and demanded half the Western Empire as dowry.
+This was the Asii queen selecting the true Dragon King over the Vatican-appointed puppet.

 ### 4.2 Later Dragon Bloodline Descendants